1jour1vin

 About the estate:

-This historic estate (17th century) has seen its share of hard times, having been completely broken up following several successions.
-Henri Martin began rebuilding it in 1982.
+This historic estate (17th century) went through difficult times, having been completely broken up following several successions.
+Henri Martin rebuilt it beginning in 1982.
 The vineyard covers 17 hectares, planted on a beautiful gravel terroir resting on a layer of sandy clay.
-Henri Martin’s daughter, Françoise, and her husband Jean-Louis Triaud, who had been running the estate, handed over the reins in 2016 to their son Jean.
+Henri Martin’s daughter, Françoise, and her husband Jean-Louis Triaud, who had been managing the estate, handed the reins over to their son Jean in 2016.

 Robert Parker - Wine Advocate